rpicatoste/carnd-term1-project3-behavioral-cloning/writeup.md

 To get the model architecture I started by using the simple networks used by Daniel in the lesson of the course corresponding to this project.
 It seemed to somehow train and then try to steer the car, but the result was not good.
 After that I started trying to improve the network by increasing complexity, but the losses did not seem to decrease as expected.
 With losses achieved at this point, the car was not able to start the circuit.

 Then I decided to try the referenced NVIDIA network.
-At the beginning I did not consider it because I assumed that being a network that has driven a real car, it would be way more complex that what is really needed in this project.
-But I found that several people had used and recommended using it, and claiming that it was not that hard to train.
+At the beginning I did not consider it because I assumed that being a network that has driven a real car, it would be way more complex than what is really needed in this project.
+But I found that several people had used and recommended using it, claiming that it was not that hard to train.
 I tried it, but again the result was not good.
 At this point I looked for implementations of the same network from other people, and found some interesting ones in github, but after trying them in my code, the situation was the same.

 So far I had been using only the dataset from the samples, and after reading multiple posts in the forum advising about this project, it became clear that the data should be improved.
 I recorded myself doing the circuit forward and backward, and also going to the sides in order to record the recoveries from the sides.
+I did it with an analog joystick to have smooth angles.
 After doing this, the situation did not improve at all.
 A bit in despair I produced the bits of code in utils.py in order to understand if the cropping and normalizing was properly done:

 ![alt text](./images/example_input_image_inside_nn.png "Visualization")

 The image seems correctly pre-processed.
 Another advice I found was to equalize the samples per steering angle.
-After seeing that I plot the histogram of steering angles:
+After seeing that, I plotted the histogram of steering angles:

 ![alt text](./images/histogram_initial.png "Visualization")